Quietek/SaveSync/README.md

 - A ROM Save file is a save file that is located in the same directory as the ROM itself.
 This is generally specific to cartridge based systems that stored their game saves on the cartridge.
 These are distinguished from normal ROMs by their save extensions.
 Currently supported ROM Save extensions include .sav, .eep, .fla, .srm, and .ss\*. if you know of a file extension that should be treated as a save instead of a ROM, please consider letting me know on GitHub.

 #### What's an AppID and a GameID and how do I find them?
 The AppID is Steam's way of keeping track of which games are which within the steam database.
 It's a numerical value that won't be changed and will always refer to the same game.
-A GameID is a custom value created specifically for
+A GameID is a custom value created specifically for your instance of SaveSync to track your non-Steam saves.
-275
-7. Check "Force the use of a specific Steam Play compatibility tool" you can change the proton version if you want to, but most games will likely work fine with the default.

-	$ python SaveSync.py --list
+	$ ./SaveSync.AppImage --list

 If you need to reference an AppID that isn't registered to the SaveSync database, you're best bet is to search for it here: https://steamdb.info/apps/ or you can get it from the url of the steam store page, which has it's urls formatted like  this: https://store.steampowered.com/app/[APPID]/[Title]